 Both ABC iView and SBS On Demand are integrated into the box itself, saving you the hassle of having to access them via a separate device.

 Also in the catch up service list in the latest update was Channel 10's TenPlay app, so Masterchef and Neighbours fans are now officially catered for, while Yahoo!7 Plus7 means Home and Away is never too far away

 What's more, all these services have been customised to mimic the Fetch TV's user interface, which makes the whole process of navigating and selecting which catch-up programs to watch so much easier.

 Compared to the iView app on devices like the PlayStation 3, this is a much more enjoyable way to experience the catch up service.

-The Netflix app is available at the top of the Apps menu, and is immediately familiar to anyone who has used Netflix before, with plenty of suggested content across the screen controllable via the Fetch TV remote.
+The Netflix app arrived at launch of the Australian service, and is available at the top of the Apps menu.
+It is immediately familiar to anyone who has used Netflix before, with plenty of suggested content across the screen controllable via the Fetch TV remote.

 The inclusion of Netflix is a boon for the set top box, but Fetch TV has long celebrated its openness to include as many streaming services as possible.

-If you still can't find anything to watch via the subscription channels, or catch-up TV services, there's always YouTube.
+If you still can't find anything to watch via the subscription channels, streaming services or catch-up TV services, there's always YouTube.